-Workplace accidents and injuries are a common occurrence.
-They often vary in severity yet a lot of people forget or may not be aware that of the fact that it’s possible to receive compensation for genuine injuries.
+Workplace accidents and injuries are common occurrences.
+They often vary in severity yet a lot of people forget or may not be aware of the fact that it’s possible to receive compensation for genuine injuries.

 - Slipping and Tripping: When an employee slips or trips and falls while on the job and sustains an injury.
 This can happen when the environment is not taken care of and cleared of unnecessary objects, uneven/unstable ground and an overall hazardous environment which not only the employer, but fellow employees should be watching out for.

 - Repetitive Motion Injuries: Actions such as typing or constant computer use can cause repetitive motion injuries, such as carpal tunnel syndrome and vision problems, as well as back issues if ergonomics are not taken into consideration.
 If your work requires carrying heavy equipment (i.e. an industrial worker) this can develop difficulties such as chronic knee pain and/or back ache.

 - Falling from Heights: Injuries that are sustained when an employee falls from an elevated location, such as a ladder or a roof, while on the job.

 - Machine Entanglement: This type of injury can occur in a factory where heavy equipment and machinery are used.
 Clothing, shoes, fingers, and hair are by everyday equipment when no precaution is taken.
 Protective equipment provided by the employer and attention to personal details are necessary to avoid these incidents.